Bziyue/SplineTrajectory/README.md

 - Add comprehensive benchmarks for new features
 - Follow Eigen coding conventions

+## Future Plans
+- [ ] Add a gradient propagation mechanism equivalent to MINCO
+- [ ] Implement support for clamped 7th-order splines (Septic Spline, Minimum Snap)
+- [ ] Implement support for N-dimensional Non-Uniform B-Splines
+- [ ] Implement support for the exact conversion from clamped splines to Non-Uniform B-Splines

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.